gelkouh/spatial-economics/README.md

   - Select "Version Control" and "Git"
   - Click the green "Clone or download" button on the GitHub page for this repository, and copy and paste the URL of the repository into the space in RStudio
   - Name the new directory `spatial-economics`
-  - Choose to make it a subdirectory of a location you will easily find on your computer (perhaps your desktop or in your Google Drive folder; you can pick anywhere other than the shared Google Drive folder!)
+  - Choose to make it a subdirectory of a location you will easily find on your computer (perhaps your desktop or in your Google Drive folder; you can pick anywhere other than our cohort's shared Google Drive folder!)
 - In your new R project, create a file called: `data.R`
   - In this file, put the line of code equivalent to: `ddir <- "/Users/gelkouh/Google Drive (UChicago)/Spatial Economics Cohort (Shared Folder)/Cohort Research Paper/Data"`
   - (note: you may need to begin the file path in your code with `C:` if you are not using a Mac)